 Symptoms of agitated depression in major depressive disorder tend to be around not being able to calm oneself down.
 This individual will pace wring his or her hands, and have difficulty sitting still.

 Stress can be a trigger that causes agitation symptoms to appear.
-Trauma and reminders of a traumatic event are also a trigger for agitated depression.
+Trauma and reminders of a traumatic event are also a trigger for this type of depression.

 Recognizing the signs of agitation is a good first step in treatment.
 When a person can recognize the signs, they can take steps to manage the feelings in a healthy manner.
 Agitated depression can be treated in a number of ways.

 Medication is another treatment option for agitated depression.
-Selective serotonin reuptake inhibitors (SSRIs) and mood stabilizers have been effective in helping to alleviate agitated depression symptoms.
+Selective serotonin reuptake inhibitors (SSRIs) and mood stabilizers have been effective in helping to alleviate depressive symptoms.

 SSRIs and mood stabilizers have also been shown to work well with the agitation symptoms experienced during depressive episodes.
 They also help to alleviate other symptoms, such as anxiety, panic disorder symptoms, mania, and PTSD related symptoms.